0xEr3bus/VenomBruteForce/README.md

 - [ ] Getting CSRF token.
 A bit challenging.

 **Warning:** Threads should be used mindfully, the more request/seconds the more website will lose the control.
 The Program will crash.
 Recommend threads for a CTFs are 15-30.
-For real pentest, threads depands on the server, the more powerfull server, more threads can be used.
+For real pentest, threads depands on the server, the more powerful server, more threads can be used.